WagonOfDoubt/kotoba.js/README.md

 ```

-The main node app handles api requests, modifies database and generates static html files which are saved to `/html` folder and served to end user by nginx webserver.
+The main node app handles api requests, modifies database and generates static html files which are saved to `/html` folder and served to end user by nginx web server.